Quote your next shipment with FlockDirect today, and experience the Flock Freight difference.

 So what components actually go into your LTL freight quote, and why do carriers charge what they do for transit and delivery?
 Here are six important factors that carriers weigh when issuing transport rates, so that you can keep them in mind when booking your next shipment.

 This one may seem obvious, but your shipment’s weight is a huge determining factor in how much you’re quoted for your LTL rates.
-In general, for freight to qualify as LTL, it must weigh between 150 and 20,000 pounds.
+In general, for freight to qualify as LTL, it must weigh less than 4,000 pounds.
 But instead of paying less by shipping lighter, you’ll actually receive a lower LTL freight quote when you ship more weight per hundred pounds—called a “weight break.”

 It’s important to understand that different carriers offer different weight breaks.
 When you receive your proposed LTL rates, they may reflect the different weight breaks offered by each carrier bidding for your shipment.